bugix/angular-expandable-list/README.md

 ### List and list-item

-The Angular2-expandable-list is composed of a `<expandable-list>` wrapper and one or more `<expandable-list-item>`.
+The angular-expandable-list is composed of a `<expandable-list>` wrapper and one or more `<expandable-list-item>`.
 Start your list creating these 2 html tags in your template like this: